List of MLS club post-season droughts

 These are lists of active and all-time Major League Soccer (MLS) droughts in the MLS Cup Playoffs, CONCACAF Champions League, U.S. Open Cup, and Canadian Championship.
 Those teams which have never made it in club history are listed by the season that they entered the league.

-Among the current 28 MLS clubs to have completed at least one season, 13 have never won the MLS Cup.
-The longest MLS Cup drought is jointly held by FC Dallas, New England Revolution, and New York Red Bulls, all of whom have played in every MLS season without ever winning the championship.
+Among the current 29 MLS clubs to have completed at least one season, 14 have never won the MLS Cup.
+The longest MLS Cup drought is jointly held by New York Red Bulls, New England Revolution, and FC Dallas all of whom have played in every MLS season without ever winning the championship.
 Among those clubs which have won the MLS Cup, the longest title drought is that of Chicago Fire FC, who have not won the honor since winning MLS Cup 1998.
 15 clubs have never won the Supporters' Shield, with Colorado Rapids being the only club to play in every season without ever winning the Shield.
 Among those clubs who have won the Shield, the longest drought is that of Sporting Kansas City who have not won it since the 2000 Major League Soccer season.

-The only team that has never qualified for the post-season tournament is Charlotte FC, who debuted in 2022.

-Longest active droughts
+List of active droughts

 MLS Cup Playoffs appearance

-Updated through 2022 Major League Soccer season.
+Updated through 2025 Major League Soccer season.
 This list does not include clubs that made the post-season as of that year.

+MLS Cup Round One appearance

+Updated through 2025 Major League Soccer season.
+This list does not include clubs that reached Round One as of that year.

 MLS Cup Conference Semifinals appearance

-Updated through 2022 Major League Soccer season.
+Updated through 2025 Major League Soccer season.
 This list does not include clubs that reached the Conference Semifinals that year.

 MLS Cup Conference Finals appearance

-Updated through 2022 Major League Soccer season.
+Updated through 2024 Major League Soccer season.
 Does not include clubs that reached the Conference Finals that year.

 MLS Cup Final appearance

-Updated through 2022 Major League Soccer season.
-Does not include clubs that appeared in MLS Cup 2022.
+Updated through 2024 Major League Soccer season.
+Does not include clubs that appeared in MLS Cup 2024.